Search this Site

 Starting from Sedgefield you travel over the magnificent Outeniqua Pass to Oudtshoon and choosing the signpost to Cango Caves, over the Swartberg Pass to Die Hel.
 On the return trip, once you reach the main Swartberg Pass again, you turn left to Prince Albert where you can enjoy a tasty Karoo lunch and then refreshed, be ready to experience the final leg of the journey via magnificent Meiringspoort.

-This pass was designed by the legendary road builder Thomas Bains was his last engineering masterpiece.
+This pass, designed by the legendary road builder Thomas Bains, was his last engineering masterpiece.
 It was officially opened in 1888.
 Just to see the incredible dry wall construction that has stood the test of time makes the journey worth it.
 In 1988, a century later it was declared a National monument and now is part of a World Heritage site.

 Die Hel diversion takes you on a convoluted and often badly corrugated gravel road eroded and criss-crossed many times by small streams.
 This remote valley, the Gamkaskloof (Khoisan word for lion although the mountain lion was hunted to extinction in these parts by 1860) is 20 kms long and 600m wide.